Prabhat Ranjan Sarkar: Biography

-Sarkar was born during the full moon of the Indian month of Vaeshakh (Buddha Purnima), on 21 May 1921 (at 6:07 in the morning) to Lakshmi Narayan Sarkar, a homoeopathic doctor.
+Sarkar was born during the full moon of the Indian month of Vaeshakh (Buddha Purnima), on 21 May 1921 (at 6:07 in the morning) to Lakshmi Narayan Sarkar, a homoeopathic doctor and Abharani Devi in the small town of Jamalpur, Bihar.
 His family hailed from Bamunpara (Brahmanpara), Burdwan District in West Bengal.

-In 1939 Sarkar left Jamalpur for Kolkata to attend Vidyasagar College of the University of Calcutta.
-Sarkar had to quit his studies to support his family after the death of his father, and from 1944 until the early 1950s, Sarkar worked as an accountant at the Indian railways headquarters in Jamalpur, Bihar.
+In 1939, Sarkar left Jamalpur for Kolkata to attend Vidyasagar College of the University of Calcutta.
+Sarkar had to quit his studies to support his family after the death of his father; from 1944 until the early 1950s, Sarkar worked as an accountant at the Indian railways headquarters in Jamalpur, Bihar.
 He taught the techniques of Yoga and Tantra meditation to a select number of his colleagues and gradually more people were drawn to the spiritual practices he taught.

 In 1955, Sarkar founded Ananda Marga (the Path of Bliss), a socio-spiritual movement with a two-part mission that Sarkar stated as "self-realization and service to all" with a spiritual practice that synthesized Vedic and Tantric philosophies.
 Sarkar's ideas are collected in the series of books called "Subháśita Samgraha", which form part of the philosophical scriptures of Ananda Marga ideology.

-During the latter part of his life his main residence was in Lake Gardens in Kolkata, West Bengal.
+During the latter part of his life, his main residence was in Lake Gardens in Kolkata, West Bengal.
 He also spent much time, especially early on, in the all-round development community he founded based on his PROUT theory at Anandanagar.
-Ananda Marga opened regional offices in various countries, including the US in 1969, and by 1973 had established approximately 100 local centres teaching yogic and social philosophies, with several thousand members, some living communally in the ashrams.
+Ananda Marga opened regional offices in various countries, including the US in 1969; by 1973, he bad established approximately 100 local centres teaching yogic and social philosophies, with several thousand members, some living communally in the ashrams.

 In 1971, Sarkar was imprisoned in India for the alleged murder of Ananda Marga members.
 On 1 April, after recovering his health, Sarkar began fasting in support of a demand for an inquest into his poisoning.
 That demand was never met.
 So he continued his fast for the next five years, four months, and two days, until 2 August 1978 when he was released from jail after having been acquitted of all charges.

 In 1979, Sarkar took two world tours to meet disciples in various countries around the world, including Switzerland, Germany, France, Scandinavia, the Middle East, Philippines, Thailand, Taiwan, Jamaica and Venezuela.
 He was barred from entering the US by the State Department, so instead he met his American disciples in Jamaica in 1979.
 Just before he died on 21 October 1990 from a heart attack, he founded Ananda Marga Gurukula on 7 September 1990, an educational network to preserve and develop his legacy through research, teaching and service.